 Simplifying the justification of the calculated categories of costs, however, entails careful verification of the other categories of costs, in accordance with the document setting out the conditions for support.
 This verification is aimed at justifying the amount of calculated categories of costs and constitutes part of the management checks (Article 125(4) (a) CPR and Article 59 of Regulation (EU) No 1306/2013).

-Any reduction of the amount accepted following these verifications for the categories of eligible costs on which the flat rate is applied (i.e. in relation to the estimated budget or following a financial correction) will affect proportionally the amount accepted for the flat-rate calculated categories.
+Any reduction of the amount accepted following these verifications for the categories of eligible costs on which the flat rate is applied (i.e. in relation to the estimated budget or following a financial correction) will affect proportionally the amount accepted for the flat rate calculated categories.

 …for the certification of expenditure